grosalesr/dockerfiles/packet_tracer7/README.md

 # Description

-This will allow you to run Packet Tracer 7.1.1 from a container that uses Ubuntu 14.04 and uses X11 Forwarding Protocol to display the GUI locally on your machine.
+This will allow you to run Packet Tracer 7.1.1 from a container that uses Ubuntu 14.04 and X11 Forwarding Protocol to display the GUI locally on your machine.

 # Requirements
 * Packet Tracer 7.1.1 for Linux 64 bit.tar.gz that you can get from [netacad](https://www.netacad.com/courses/packet-tracer)